 The Independent Options Appraisal (IOA) of the Palace of Westminster Restoration and Renewal Programme is an independent assessment of a range of options, with costs and timescales, for a major restoration and renewal of the Palace.

 The IOA was published on 18 June 2015 and follows on from a Pre-feasibility Study on the Palace in 2012.
-A Joint Select Committee of the two Houses was formed in July 2015 to consider the findings of the IOA report.
-The Committee will recommend a preferred way forward, with a Decision in Principle expected to be made by members of both Houses during the course of 2016.
+A Joint Select Committee of the two Houses was formed in July 2015 to consider the findings of the IOA report and recommend a preferred way forward.

 The scope of the IOA